hazelcast/hazelcast-csharp-client/doc/dev/doc/network.md

 ## Reconnect Mode

 The client can, at times, become disconnected from the cluster, for instance in case of a brief network issue.
-By default, the client will then switch to an error state, and will become unusable.
-It is possible to request that the client automatically reconnects to the cluster, through the `hazelcast.networking.reconnectMode` configuration option.
+By default, the client will then try to reconnect to the cluster automatically.
+It is possible to prevent this behavior and switching the client to a non-recoverable error state (i.e. the client must be destroyed and a new client must be recreated) through the `hazelcast.networking.reconnect` configuration option.

 ## Connection Timeout